Top 10 Important Government Bodies You Must Know About

 Important Government Bodies Roles and Some Important Points

 Below is the list of Top 10 Important Government Bodies Details.
-These are Important for first paper1 of UGC NET Exam.
+These are Important for the first paper1 of UGC NET Exam.
 This has always been observed that Question has been asked form below list of Important Government Bodies Roles.

-Let’s have look at Important Government Bodies!
+Let’s have look at important Government bodies of India!

 The Election Commission is a permanent, independent body established by the Constitution of India directly to ensure free and fair elections in the country.
-Article 324 of the Constitution provides that the power of superintendence, direction and control of elections to parliament, state legislatures, the office of president of India and the office of vice-president of India shall be vested in the election commission.
+Article 324 of the Constitution provides that the power of superintendence, direction, and control of elections to parliament, state legislatures, the office of president of India and the office of vice-president of India shall be vested in the election commission.

 - Elections are conducted according to the constitutional provisions supplemented by laws made by Parliament.

 - The major laws are Representation of the People Act, 1950, which mainly deals with the preparation and revision of electoral rolls, and the Representation of the People Act, 1951, which deals in detail with all aspects